raineorshine/creatable/README.md

 Why?
 ===========
-* Templating languages are awkward.
+* Switching in and out of Javascript and whatever templating language you use is ugly.
-* Leverage existing Javascript skills directly in the view.
+* No special templating language syntax.
+100% pure Javascript.
-* Implement view composition using familiar structures (functions!).
+* Implement view composition using plain, old functions.
-* Properly formatted input nicely reflects the actual structure of HTML.
+* Properly formatted input still reflects the actual structure of HTML for readability.

 Features
 ===========